-Optimize Your CTA: Better Alternatives to 'Click Here'
+Optimize Your CTA: Better Alternatives To ‘Click Here’

 Not only does this narrow the choice to one link for one lead task, but it is easier for screen reader software to announce the link and direct visitors listening to the page.

-Links with labels such as “learn more”, “read more”, “shop now”, “submit”, “click here”, “download” and “continue” are common.
+Links with labels such as “Learn more,” “Read more,” “Shop now,” “Submit,” “Click here,” “Download,” and “Continue” are common.

+However, these links are probably less likely to be clicked on than a more specific, inviting link.

 Don’t be afraid to experiment to optimize calls to action by inviting the action.
+Don’t be afraid to tell the user what you want them to do by clicking that link.

-Sometimes we may get a little too enthusiastic.
+Now, sometimes we may get a little too enthusiastic with our link text.

-Every Call to Action Is a Risk
+Every Call To Action Is A Risk

 Remember that when providing a call to action, it must be placed at the moment when you inspired your reader to leave their train of thought.

 Every call to action is a risk.
+At the minimum, your link should:

-- It must be clearly labeled with the exact destination.
+- Have a clear label with the exact destination.

-- It must be easy to see and read.
+- Be easy to see and read.

-- It must be inserted at the exact moment when it is most useful.
+- Present itself at the exact moment when it is most useful.

-- It should not have competition nearby.
+- Not have competition (other links) nearby.

-- It should be a call to action to the desired task that will provide a benefit to your user.
+- Navigate to the desired task that will provide a benefit to your user.

-For people with short memories, each time a call to action takes them forward, they may have forgotten where they just were.
+Each time a call to action takes them forward, they may have forgotten where they just were.

-It is important to support tasks with well-organized information architecture and navigation that provides signals for sense of place.
+It is important to support tasks with well-organized information architecture and navigation that provides signals for a sense of place.

 Calls to action are sometimes annoying interruptions.

-What additional incredibly fascinating information is hiding behind “learn more” that is so compelling that you have interrupted their thought process?
+What additional incredibly fascinating information is hiding behind “Learn more” that is so compelling that you have interrupted their thought process?

 It better be worth it.